 Assigning to a group

-To assign to a group you need the groups id.
-The group id can be found under Groups & Members in the admin dashboard.
+To assign to a group you need the groups ID.
+The group ID can be found under Groups & Members in the admin dashboard.
 Select the group, then click Edit Group.
-The group id is shown under the group name.
+The group ID is displayed under the group name.